salted caramel apple cider doughnuts

 - 1½ cups (450g) store-bought thick caramel or dulce de leche

-- Place on a large baking tray lined with non-stick baking paper, allowing room to spread.
-Using a 4cm round cutter, cut the inside of each round and remove.
-Set aside for 30 minutes or until risen.
+- Line a large baking tray with non-stick baking paper.
+Roll out the dough on a lightly floured surface to 1.5cm thick.
+Using an 8.5cm round cookie cutter, lightly dusted in flour, cut 6 rounds from the dough.
+Arrange on the tray, allowing room to spread.
+Using a 4cm round cookie cutter, lightly dusted in flour, cut and remove the centre of each round.
+Set aside at room temperature for 30 minutes or until risen.

 - Preheat oven to 180°C (350°F).
-Cook the doughnuts for 8–10 minutes or until golden and puffed.
-Set aside to cool completely.
-Spread the top half of the doughnuts with the caramel* and sprinkle with the smoked salt to serve.
-Makes 6.
+Bake the doughnuts for 8–10 minutes or until golden brown and puffed.
+Allow to cool completely on the trays.
+Spread the doughnuts with the caramel and sprinkle with the salt to serve.
+Makes 6

 There are no comments for this entry yet.